IoTCrawler/PEP-Proxy/README.md

 The build.sh file contains docker build -t iotcrawler/pep-proxy ./ command.

-Finally, to launch the connector image, we use the next command:
+Finally, AFTER REVIEW docker-compose.yml file and especially its environment variables, to launch the connector image we use the next command:

 ```sh
 cd projectPath / PEP-Proxy